robertjskelton/robertjskelton.github.io/_posts/2021-01-02-mazda-miata-remove-airbag-warning-stickers.markdown

 ![Sunvisor](/images/sunvisor/9.jpg)
 ![Sunvisor](/images/sunvisor/10.jpg)

 Repeat for the other side.
+It took about 15 minutes to do both sides.
+And my hand cramped.

 ![Sunvisor](/images/sunvisor/11.jpg)